Teenage Drunk Driver Cause Your Car Crash?

-In North Carolina, as it is in most states, the legal drinking age is 21.
-The state also has a zero tolerance on underage drinkers, meaning that if a teen driver is found to have any blood alcohol content in their system, then the driver will face immediate charges.
+In North Carolina, as in all states, the legal drinking age is 21.
+North Carolina also has zero tolerance for underage drinkers.
+This means that if a teen driver has any blood alcohol content in their system, then the driver will face immediate charges.
 By contrast, those over 21 may face drunk driving charges if they have a BAC over 0.08 percent.

-Furthermore if you are under 21 years of age and are caught doing any of the following, it will result in license suspension of between 30 days and 1 year.
+Furthermore, those under 21 years of age may face license suspension of between 30 days and 1 year for:

-Having alcohol in your possession or attempting to purchase it when you are less than 21 years of age can also result in a fine as can attempting to purchase it.
-Further penalties for driving under the influence include jail time, fines, and an extended license suspension.
+Having alcohol in your possession or attempting to purchase it when you are less than 21 years of age can also result in a fine.
+Further penalties for driving while impaired or under the influence include jail time, fines and an extended license suspension.
 These consequences generally depend on the extent of the injuries and damages caused by the car accident.
 The level of the driver’s impairment is also a factor.
 Additionally, any drunk driver who causes a fatal car accident may face intoxicated manslaughter charges.

 It is important that parents and guardians of teen drivers speak with them about the dangers of underage drinking and driving.
-Despite the possession and selling of alcohol to minors being illegal, many teens still find themselves facing pressure to drink and drive.
+Despite strict laws, many teens still find themselves facing pressure to drink and drive.
 Many teens may also be passengers of other teen drunk drivers as a result of peer pressure.

-If you or a loved one has been injured in an accident caused by an impaired teen driver, our attorneys can help.
-At Riddle & Brantley, LLP, we understand how important it is for all drivers to be safe, but particularly teen drivers.
-We are committed to fighting for the rights of the injured, particularly those harmed by a careless driver.
+If you, your teen or a loved one sustained injuries in a car accident caused by an impaired teen driver, our attorneys can help.
+At Riddle & Brantley, LLP, we understand how important it is for all drivers to be safe but particularly teen drivers.
+We share a commitment to fighting for the rights of the injured, particularly those harmed by a careless driver.

 We have several offices located throughout North Carolina and proudly serve the following areas: